 Racheal Ofori is an actor and writer who since graduating has worked in theatre, film, television and radio.
 2016 saw Racheal perform in Kenneth Branagh's Romeo & Juliet at the Garrick Theatre, and reprise her hit one-woman show Portrait, produced by Fuel, at the Southbank Centre as part of the Women of the World Festival.
 The success of Portrait led to appearances on BBC2 and BBC Radio 4.
 In 2017, Racheal performed in Sam Pritchard’s Pygmalion a Headlong, Nuffield Southampton Theatres and West Yorkshire Playhouse co-production.

 In early 2018, Racheal opened the tour of her new one woman show ‘So Many Reasons’ at the Camden People’s Theatre as part of the feminist festival ‘Calm Down, Dear’.
-She saw out the year playing Natalie, in Mike Bartlett's new play Snowflake.
+She saw out the year playing Natalie, in the new Mike Bartlett's play; Snowflake.